ianhom/knxR2/README.md

 README ME - UNDERSTAND ME !!!
 =============================

-THIS IS ONLY PROFF OF CONCEPT AND DEMO SOFTWARE WHICH IS NOT SUITABLE FOR A REAL WORLD SYSTEM.
+THIS IS ONLY PROOF OF CONCEPT AND DEMO SOFTWARE WHICH IS NOT SUITABLE FOR A REAL WORLD SYSTEM.

 Revision History